 Our product candidates are, to our knowledge, new chemical entities, and unexpected problems related to such new technology may arise that can cause us to delay, suspend or terminate our development efforts.
-NS2 administered as an eye drop has completed a Phase I clinical trial in healthy volunteers.
-Prior to our SLS Phase II clinical trial which commenced in March 2015, NS2 had not been administered to humans by any other route.
-Further, NS2 has not demonstrated efficacy in humans for any disease.
-Because NS2 is a novel chemical entity with limited use in humans, short and long-term safety, as well as prospects for efficacy, are poorly understood and difficult to predict due to our and regulatory agencies' lack of experience with them.
-Regulatory approval of new product candidates such as NS2 can be more expensive and take longer than approval for other more well-known or extensively studied pharmaceutical product candidates.
+Although we have seen signs of efficacy and observed NS2 to be well tolerated in our clinical trials to date, because NS2 is a novel chemical entity with limited use in humans, short and long-term safety, as well as prospects for efficacy, are poorly understood and difficult to predict due to our and regulatory agencies' lack of experience with them.
+Regulatory approval of new product candidates such as NS2 can be more expensive and take longer than approval for other more well-known or extensively studied pharmaceutical or biopharmaceutical product candidates.